 Which Cities are Best Multifamily Opportunities?

-Multifamily in 2019.
-It may not matter how much the property market rises or declines in 2019 for property management companies.
-Growth is the theme in 2019.
-Up or down, you must improve your portfolio of properties.
+It may not matter how much the property market rises or declines for property management companies.
+Growth was the theme in 2019 and it’s back in 2023.

 As these reports from Zumper and Freddie Mac reveal, 2018 was a fine year for multifamily — from appreciation to renter income growth.
 However, the party isn’t over despite growing supply and rising interest rates.

 As you’ll see below, smaller metro markets are enjoying strong rent price growth trends (amazing 20+%) and with new supply coming online, these markets may represent optimal ROI for both investors and property managers.

 Now, it’s about you digging deeper into the data to find emerging market opportunities and identify the best rental property types.

 In our property management trends post, we highlighted how opportunities such as Proptech and maintaining occupancy rates are on top property managers minds.
 And we learned that the US rental market will be propped up a need for almost 5 million new units in the next 8 years.
 And we took a quick look at Price/Rent ratios.

 And we’ve delved into the multifamily property market as keen areas of interest.
 Given the new focus on property management business survival, all eyes on are on acquisition and the efficient management of multifamily units.
 It’s a simple formula:

 More doors + greater efficiency = property management success

 The tools are here.
 Take a good look at the all in one ManageCasa Property Management Platform.
 This scalable, cost efficient, and powerful management tool that adds value for your clients.
 ManageCasa is a modern solution designed from the ground up propel your firm ahead of your competitors.